fl-sean03/MolSAIC/IMPLEMENTATION_SUMMARY.md

-# MONET Implementation Summary
+# MolSAIC Implementation Summary

-This document summarizes key implementation milestones for the MONET package, particularly focusing on the evolution from file-based to object-based transformation architecture.
+This document summarizes key implementation milestones for the MolSAIC package, particularly focusing on the evolution from file-based to object-based transformation architecture.

 For a complete development history, see [Development History](tasks/completed_tasks.md).